dwiegreffe/mdsrv-web/faq.md

 </details>

 <a name="import-str"></a>
-#### How can I import a structure or trajectory?
+## How can I import a structure or trajectory?

-You can import a structure or trajectory by
+You can import a structure or trajectory by:
 - providing the files from your local machine
     1. Open the Home panel on the left-hand side.
     2. Open the Open Local Files menu in the Home panel.